firesurfer/rclcs/README.md

 * Create a Subscription
 * Publish and recieve a simple message (no string, no arrays, no nested types)
 * Generate code for simple messages (mostly basic types)

+For a list of currently supported types see: [supported types](doc/SupportedTypes.md)

 ## What doesn't work at the moment